DaviNakamuraCardoso/bracket/CONTRIBUTING.md

 - Splitting a problem set’s workload with another individual and combining your work.
 - Submitting (after possibly modifying) the work of another individual beyond the few lines allowed herein.
 - Submitting the same or similar work to this course that you have submitted or will submit to another.
-- Viewing another’s solution to a problem set’s problem and basing your own solution on it.*
+- Viewing another’s solution to a problem set’s problem and basing your own solution on it.</em>